IRNAS/irnas-zephyr-template/README.md

 - [ ] Remove any files and folders that your project doesn't require.
 This avoids possible multiple definition issues down the road and keeps your project clean from redundant files.
+- [ ] (Optional) If you don't have any Ztest projects in the `test/` folder at this point, disable Twister workflow to prevent CI failures.
+This can be done from:
+      `Actions tab -> Twister in the left sidebar -> three dots menu on the right side -> Disable workflow`.
+      Don't forget to enable back the workflow (again from the `Actions tab`) when you add first Ztests.
 - [ ] As a final step delete this checklist and commit changes.

 [repository naming scheme]: